brwhale/KataScript/README.md

 Now we can call that function from inside our scripts.

 ### Invoke KataScript From C++
+We can directly call a KataScript function from C++ using the value returned by newFunction().
+>     auto varRef = interp.callFunction(newfunc, 4);

-We can also send commands from C++ into KataScript using the readLine function.
+We can also send commands from C++ into KataScript using the readLine or evaluate functions.
 >     interp.readLine("i = integrationExample(4);");

 Now `i` contains `16` and is an int.